 The Department of Chemistry's faculty at Saint Joseph's University is diverse in their interests, facilitating courses in both the traditional and interdisciplinary areas of chemistry.

 WHAT IS A CHEMISTRY MAJOR?

-Throughout your coursework, chemistry is emphasized as a laboratory science and, as a major, you will learn basic chemical theories as well as current experimental techniques, using modern instrumentation and computational methods to solve chemical problems.
+Throughout your coursework, chemistry is emphasized as a laboratory science.
+As a chemistry major, you will learn basic chemical theories as well as current experimental techniques, using modern instrumentation and computational methods to solve chemical problems.

-Chemistry students at Saint Joseph's University have many opportunities to become involved in faculty-directed independent research that investigates problems of current interest.
+Chemistry students at Saint Joseph's University have many opportunities to become involved in faculty-directed independent research that investigates areas of current interest.
 These experiences help you develop a chemist’s analytical skills, critical thinking, creativity and the ability to work as a team.
 Chemistry majors at Saint Joseph’s University regularly publish their findings in scientific journals and make presentations at regional and national meetings, where many have received recognition and won awards.

 The American Chemical Society certifies the bachelor of science degree program in chemistry, and special advisory options are offered for majors interested in the premedical, pre-dental and chemistry and business curriculums.